 Wes Anderson Visuals

 WES ANDERSON cinematography style

 Cinematography: Wes Anderson films

 Wes Anderson is not a cinematographer; he's a writer and director.

 Meet Robert Yeoman, one of the most prolific cinematographers working today.
 Yeoman has helped cement the visual template associated with Wes Anderson, so much so that Anderson has not worked with another cinematographer for any of his live-action feature films.

 Go and watch non-Anderson films that Robert Yeoman has shot.
 You'll see what he does differently, and the influence he has had on Anderson.

 Anderson and Yeoman often present images in symmetrical, flat compositions.
-This furthers the "storybook motif" that Anderson aims to create with his visuals.
-Viewers feel like they are moving through some sort of doll house world.
+This furthers the "storybook motif" that Anderson creates with his visuals, letting viewers feel like they are moving through some sort of doll house world.

 The imagery in Wes Anderson films can be light and fluffy, but it's presented in a direct, succinct, and precise manner.
 This gives it style and weight.

 WES ANDERSON COLOR PALETTE